maxwolf621/Notes/java/javanotes/Thread.md

 executorService.execute(thread);
 ```
 - `newCachedThreadPool` ：Creates a thread pool that creates new threads as needed, but will **REUSE** previously constructed threads when they are available.
-- `newFixedThreadPool` ：所有Tasks只能使用固定大小的Thread Pool
+- `newFixedThreadPool` ：Creates fixed size threads in pool and shared by tasks in queue
-- `newSingleThreadExecutor` ： Creates an Executor that uses a single worker thread (Thread Pool size is 1) operating off an unbounded queue.
+- `newSingleThreadExecutor` ： Creates an Executor that uses a single worker thread (Thread Pool th size is 1) operating off an unbounded queue.
-- `newScheduledThreadPool` : a thread pool that can schedule commands to run after a given delay, or to execute periodically.
+- `newScheduledThreadPool` : A thread pool that can schedule commands to run after a given delay, or to execute periodically.

+## Execute Thread Via ExecutorService

 ```java
 public class MyRunnable implements Runnable{